tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 **You can mix float32 and bfloat16 attention in PyTorch**

-For this I will need to cast the QKV states to bfloat16 before passing it to the attention module, and then cast back to The mathematical operation is to drop the 16 out of the 23 bits.
+For this I will need to cast the QKV states to bfloat16 before passing it to the attention module, and then cast back to the original dtype.
+The mathematical operation is to drop the 16 out of the 23 bits.

 The code looks like this.